 INSURANCE BUILDING.
-Lying directly to the east of the Legislative Building, the Insurance Building houses the Insurance Commissioner, the Office of Financial Management and the State Auditor.
+Directly east of the Legislative Building, it houses the Insurance Commissioner, the Office of Financial Management and the State Auditor.

 INTERIM.
 Time between regular legislative sessions.

 INTERIM COMMITTEE ASSEMBLY.
 A

 legislative practice during the interim of having some days devoted to committee hearings and caucuses in Olympia or another location within the state.